AdDraw/Lab_IUP_Projects/cw5_Frequency_divider/README.txt

 By no means it is a viable and a secure divider for the use in complex projects.

 This project is intended for studying only.
-Made to comply with a SPARTAN 3 FPGA by Xilinx.
+Made to comply with a Digilent Spartan-3 development board with a Spartan-3 3S200 FT256-4 FPGA.